aljungstrom/aljungstrom.github.io/_pages/about.md

 The fact that smash products are symmetric monoidal has turned out to be pretty hard to prove.
 While Floris van Doorn, in his Ph.D. thesis, made a serious attempt at proving this fact, there was still a crucial gap in the argument.
 I have been working on a different proof of this fact, and recently finished the formalisation in Cubical Agda.
 I am currently working on writing this up into something readable.

 ### Whitehead products in HoTT
-Whitehead products were extensively used in Guillaume Brunerie's Ph.D. thesis but few of their algebraic properties have been verified in HoTT.
-I am currently working on verifying these properties, e.g. bilinearity, graded commutativity, etc.
+Whitehead products were extensively used in Guillaume Brunerie's Ph.D. thesis but few of their algebraic properties (e.g. bilinearity, graded commutativity, etc.) have been verified in HoTT.
+I am currently working on verifying these, both in pen-and-paper HoTT and in Cubical Agda.